aspose-pdf/Aspose.PDF-Documentation/net/faq/_index.md

     </div>
     <div itemscope itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
         <p itemprop="text" class="faq-a">
 No, Aspose.PDF logs all problems it encountered, including the ones that were automatically fixed.
-If all entries in the log are marked as Convertable="True", it means that all problems were fixed, and the document was successfully converted.
+If all entries in the log are marked as Convertable=True, all problems were fixed, and the document was successfully converted.
 Only the entries with Convertable=False indicate the conversion failure.
         </p>
     </div>